binnyva/DZG-Notes/Three Types of Note Taking Personalities.md

 ### Gardeners

-The word [[A Brief History & Ethos of the Digital Garden|Digital Garden]] comes from this.
+The word [[A Brief History & Ethos of the Digital Garden|Digital Garden]] comes from this type

 - Less structured - open ended
 - You look at your notes again and again